 A native of West Warwick, R.I., Mailloux was the Rhode Island women's amateur champion from 1996 to 2000, finished second in the Massachusetts Open in 2001, returning in 2003 to win the championship.
 She was voted the 2002 Rhode Island female athlete of the year.

 Men's Head Coach

-Gary Bissell recently completed his third season as the head coach of the Grand Valley State men's golf team.
+Gary Bissell recently completed his fourth season as the head coach of the Grand Valley State men's golf team.

-Most recently, Bissell led the Lakers to four tournament victories and a pair of runner up finishes.
-Bissell was recognized as the GLIAC Coach of the Year for the first time in his career as a result.
+Bissell led the Lakers to four tournament victories and a pair of runner up finishes in 2016-17.
+He was recognized as the GLIAC Coach of the Year for the first time in his career as a result.
 Among the tournament wins was a first place finish at the GLIAC Golf Championships, the program's seventh overall title, and a qualifying berth at the 15th straight NCAA Regional Tournament, where the team just missed qualifying for the national championship with a fifth place finish.